Updated On

 Capital Repairs

-Capital repairs are any projects done to maintain the good working order of a property.
-These projects typically don’t add value to the property or add a new use to your home, so they do not qualify for tax deductions.
+Capital repairs are projects that maintain the good working order of a property.
+These typically don’t add value to the home or introduce new functionality, so they don’t qualify for tax deductions.
+They involve spending money necessary to keep the property in prime condition, which preserves its value over time.

 Capital Improvements